elixir-europe/rdmkit/pages/national_resources/se_resources.md

 ## Domain-specific infrastructures and resources

-The [**SciLifeLab Data Centre**](https://www.scilifelab.se/data) provides services for IT and data management, including an instance of the Data Stewardship Wizard (for writing data management plans), the Swedish Pathogens Portal, and the SciLifeLab Data Repository.

-Data stewards at [**NBIS**](https://nbis.se/) (ELIXIR-SE) provide consultation and support on research data management, including e.g. guidance on writing data management plans and submitting data to domain-specific repositories.
-For more information about these and other NBIS data management services, please see the [**Data Management page**](https://nbis.se/services/guidance-on-data-management).
+[SciLifeLab Data Management Support](https://data-guidelines.scilifelab.se/) offers tools, guidance, training and hands-on support on various aspects of research data management, such as data management planning, data publishing, guidance on working with sensitive human data, implementing FAIR data principles, and more.
+The services are provided as a collaboration between [NBIS Data Management team](https://nbis.se/services/guidance-on-data-management) and the [SciLifeLab Data Centre](http://data.scilifelab.se/).

 For sensitive human data, a key resource is [**FEGA Sweden**](https://fega.nbis.se/), a secure data archive and sharing platform for sensitive datasets, which is integrated with the {% tool "the-european-genome-phenome-archive" %}.